CVE |

 CVSS v3.1 |

-A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) could allow an unauthenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the web-based management interface of an affected system.
-The vulnerability is due to insufficient validation of user-supplied input by the web-based management interface of the affected system.
-An attacker could exploit this vulnerability by persuading a user of the interface to click a maliciously crafted link.
-A successful exploit could allow the attacker to execute arbitrary script code in the context of the affected interface or access sensitive, browser-based information. |
+A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the interface of an affected device.
+This vulnerability is due to insufficient validation of user-supplied input by the web-based management interface.
+An attacker could exploit this vulnerability by inserting crafted input into various data fields in an affected interface.
+A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface, or access sensitive, browser-based information. |

 A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an unauthenticated, remote attacker to redirect a user to a malicious web page.
 The vulnerability is due to improper input validation of the parameters of an HTTP request.
 An attacker could exploit this vulnerability by intercepting an HTTP request from a user.
 A successful exploit could allow the attacker to modify the HTTP request to cause the interface to redirect the user to a specific, malicious URL.
 This type of vulnerability is known as an open redirect attack and is used in phishing attacks that get users to unknowingly visit malicious sites. |

-Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the interface.
-These vulnerabilities are due to insufficient validation of user-supplied input by the web-based management interface.
+Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) could allow an authenticated, remote attacker to conduct a stored cross-site scripting (XSS) attack against a user of the interface of an affected system.
+The vulnerabilities exist because the web-based management interface does not properly validate user-supplied input.
 An attacker could exploit these vulnerabilities by persuading a user of the interface to click a crafted link.
-A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface or access sensitive, browser-based information. |
+A successful exploit could allow the attacker to execute arbitrary script code in the context of the affected interface or access sensitive, browser-based information. |

 Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a stored cross-site scripting (XSS) attack against a user of the interface of an affected device.